Spinal Cord Infarction

 How can I or my loved one help improve care for people with spinal cord infarction?

 Consider participating in a clinical trial so clinicians and scientists can learn more about spinal cord infarction and related disorders.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research with human participants helps researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 Where can I find more information about spinal cord infarction?